Discrete Manufacturing ERP – What is it?

 - Barcoding – Automate adding and depleting components or parts from inventory.

-The barcoding feature of discrete manufacturing ERP, coupled with mobile devices, works as a warehouse management system (WMS) that automates warehouse procedures for added efficiency.
+Barcoding functionality coupled with mobile devices, works as a warehouse management system (WMS) that automates warehouse procedures for added efficiency.
 Barcoding is not just for the warehouse – it also boosts management of workflows and order fulfillment.
 Barcoding increases speed, accuracy and efficiency with the scanning of lot and/or serial numbers instead of manually rekeying information.

 - Traceability – Accurately track inventory throughout the supply chain.